 Rash Promises Are Opportunities For Evil

 Herod’s birthday party and his boastful promise gave her the opportunity she sought.
-It was a grotesque request to relay through her daughter.
-Herod felt he had no way out but to have John killed and his head presented publically to everybody at the party.
+It was a macabre request to ask for John’s head on a plate.
+Herod's pride gave him no way out but to have John killed during the party.
 For Herodias, it was a success because the prophet was dead.
 The girl was doubtless congratulated by her mother, and Herod felt he had at least kept his promise and proved to be a man of his word.
 But he was not a man of God's Word.
-All of them had failed to honour God.
+All of them had failed to honour God and His prophet.